Trump’s Lawyers Claim He Can’t Be Sued For Sexual Misconduct While President

 “Trump’s mouthpieces cite the unsuccessful horny hillbilly (aka Clinton v Jones) precedent…”

-[Featured Images by Pablo Martinez Monsivais, left, and Ringo H.W.
+[Featured Image by Pablo Martinez Monsivais and Ringo H.W.
 Chiu/AP Images]